kunwarAbhay/Tubelight.js/README.md

 const queue = new Tubelight.Queue();
 ```

-### ⚒️ Operations that can be performed on Stack :
+### ⚒️ Operations that can be performed on Queue :

 🟢 Enqueue: Add an element to the end of the queue